newdexterity/Open-Biomanual-Manipulation-System/Software/pi_catkin_ws_src/README.md

-# Code for the RPi4 CAN passover module
+# Code for the RPi4 CAN passover

 - [ ] Implement C++ version of CAN bus communication with ROS
 - [ ] Improve control loop time

+## Usage

+download and extract 'moa_odrv_ros' folder to 'catkin_ws/src/' on your RPi4

 ## Acknowledgements